TheThingsNetwork/docs/doc/content/the-things-stack/migrate-to-v3/migrate-using-migration-tool.md

 Migrating active sessions via Packet Broker is available only for The Things Industries V2 (V2 SaaS) customers migrating to The Things Stack Cloud, and exclusively on a customer request. {{</ warning >}}

-{{< note >}} Since migrating active sessions from The Things Network V2 to The Things Stack Community Edition is not a recommended practice in general, and not achievable via Packet Broker, we continue this guide with the steps for migrating your end devices without active sessions using `ttn-lw-migrate` tool. {{</ note >}}
+{{< note >}} Since migrating active sessions from The Things Network V2 to The Things Stack Community Edition is not a recommended practice in general, and not achievable via Packet Broker, we continue this guide with the steps for migrating your end devices without active sessions using `ttn-lw-migrate` tool.
+For more information on migration with existing session, <a href="https://www.thethingsindustries.com/docs/getting-started/migrating/migrating-from-v2/" target="_blank">click here</a>.{{</ note >}}

 For OTAA devices, migrating without an active session simply means that the device will establish a new session with The Things Stack Community Edition Network Server.
 The device will be assigned with a new **DevAddr** and an **RX1 Delay** of 5 seconds, which will ensure that the traffic can be properly routed via Packet Broker and that it will reach The Things Stack Community Edition in time.